 It is based on Model-View-Controller architecture and object-oriented programming.
 The addition of plugin and themes are also very easy to add in concrete5.

-concrete5 includes server caching engine to make the created websites run fast; it provides developer API, version tracking system; inbuilt social media buttons; Blog and Commenting; Create Forms and Collect Data, Integrated Reporting; Modular Building & Templates; Mobile Optimized & Responsive.
+concrete5 includes a server caching engine to make the created websites run fast; it provides developer API, version tracking system; inbuilt social media buttons; Blog and Commenting; Create Forms and Collect Data, Integrated Reporting; Modular Building & Templates; Mobile Optimized & Responsive.

-In terms of search engine optimization, the concreate5 comes with an XML sitemap, description meta tag, h1 to h6 header support, custom SEO friendly URL; structure site map, bulk SEO page updater and page titles.
+In terms of search engine optimization, the concreate5 comes with an XML sitemap, description meta tag, h1 to h6 header support, custom SEO-friendly URL; structure site map, bulk SEO page updater, and page titles.

 For security, it allows the user to customize without over-riding the core thus no breakage of the website; Audit Trail, Captcha, Content approval; Email verification; Login History and SSL Compatible.
 Download Concreate5.

 Concreate5 System requirements: